Korean Food: Homemade Dumplings

 - Dip your fingers in the water (or eggs) and wet the outside upper edge of the top half of the wrapper.
 Fold the wrapper to close and then crimp the edges.
 Repeat until all the filling is gone.

-- Steam, boil, fry, or saute the mandoo and enjoy!
-(You can also boil the mandoo (when the mandoo rises to the top, it's ready) and freeze to use later or add the mandoo into Duk Mandoo Guk).
+- Steam, boil, pan fry, or saute the dumplings and enjoy!
+(You can also boil the mandoo (when the mandoo rises to the top, it’s ready) and freeze to use later or add the mandoo into Duk Mandoo Guk, the Korean soup shown above.)

 Here are all the ingredients for your mix or filling.